tbnobody/OpenDTU/README.md

   * erase flash: `platformio run -e generic -t erase`

 ### using the pre-compiled .bin files
 The pre-compiled files can be found on the [github page](https://github.com/tbnobody/OpenDTU) in the tab "Actions" and the sub menu "OpenDTU Build".
-Just choose the latest build from the master branch (blue font).
+Just choose the latest build from the master branch (search for "master" in the blue font text but click on the white header text!).
 You need to be logged in with your github account to download the files.
 Use a ESP32 flash tool of your choice (see next chapter) and flash the `.bin` files to the right addresses:

 | Address  | File                   |